 The Point-to-Point Encryption (P2PE) standard defines a PCI DSS-compliant implementation for merchant environments in which card present transactions are carried out with credit cards.

 In the described implementation, payments are made exclusively via PCI PTS certified POS terminals.
 All critical transaction data is encrypted directly in the terminal and only decrypted again in a special backend system.
 The terminal infrastructure is provided by the so-called P2PE solution provider, which also operates the PCI DSS validated backend system.
 In this scenario, the merchant does not have access to the critical transaction data.
 If the merchant joins the solution of a validated P2PE solution provider, it is still basically subject to PCI DSS, but it no longer has to be implemented for its POS and business infrastructure.

-- Encryption-management services (validated according to Domains 1 and 6 and Domain 6 Annex A, if relevant)
+• Encryption-management services (validated according to Domains 1 and 5)

-- Decryption-management services (validated according to Domains 5 and 6 and Domain 6 Annex A, if relevant).
+• Decryption-management services (validated according to Domains 4 and 5).

-- Key-Injection Facility services (validated according to Domain 6 Annex B and Domain 6 Annex A, if relevant).
+• Key-Injection Facility services (validated according to Domain 5).

-- Certification Authority/Registration Authority services (validated according to Domain 6 Annex A, Part A2, and Part A1, if relevant).
+• Certification Authority/Registration Authority services (validated according to Domain 5).

 Services of SRC

 SRC offers consulting and know-how regarding the implementation of the P2PE standard as well as the design, implementation and evaluation of P2PE applications, P2PE solutions and P2PE components.

 SRC’s P2PE services cover the complete P2PE life cycle, including the following services: